pandeyshweta0407/react_weather_app/README.md

 # Weather App
+view the app here : https://whats-the-temp.netlify.app/

 # Overview
 This is a simple weather app built using React.js.
 It fetches weather data from an API and displays it to the user.

 # Features
-Current weather display
-5-day weather forecast
-Search for weather by city name
+Current weather like temperature , humidity , wind speed display Search for weather by city name
 Responsive design for mobile and desktop